AWS Lambda Pricing: How Much it Costs to Run a Serverless Application?

 #3.
 Monitoring Data Transfer

 While talking about Lambda charges, often times it gets out of our sight that you’ll also be charged for the data transfer at standard EC2 data transfer rates.
-Hence, it is default to keep an eye on the amount of data you’re transferring out to the internet and other regions of AWS.
+Hence, it defaults to keep an eye on the amount of data you’re transferring out to the internet and other regions of AWS.

 While talking about internal data transfer, there isn’t much you can do about it as you can’t control the amount of data your Lambda will transfer.
 Likewise, there is no metric inside CloudWatch which can help you in monitoring the data transfer rate.